godotengine/godot-docs/getting_started/workflow/export/exporting_for_ios.rst

           project's name.
 When you see **exported_xcode_project_name**
           in the following steps, replace it with the name you used instead.

-When the export completes, the output folder looks like this:
+When the export completes, he output folder should look like this:

 .. image:: img/ios_export_output.png